genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/index.md

 That’s it.
 Just enough to get you up and running.
 Obviously, there is much more you could do, but that can wait for another day.

-With a lack of imagination, we hope you will find trustworthy, we are going to call this example application **alpha**.
+With a lack of imagination we hope you will find trustworthy, we are going to call this example application **alpha**.
 You will see this reflected in the file names throughout.